 The Schlueter Group is a small government affairs team that produces big results.
 Each client is our number one priority.

 Commitment.
-The Schlueter Group treats every client as their only client.
+Each team member makes a commitment to treat every client as a top priority and with a sense of urgency.

 Integrity.
-Integrity and ethics are integrated into every client strategy plan.
+Integrity and ethics are key facgors for every client’s strategic plan.

 Connections.
 With over 50 years legislative and communications experience, the Schlueter Group is a full-service advocacy group that connects clients with the appropriate legislative and regulatory contacts.

-Working with Texas’ legislative and regulatory branches can be overwhelming, and the Schlueter Group can help your business or association navigate your communications and advocacy program.
+Working with Texas’ legislative and regulatory branches can be overwhelming, and the Schlueter Group can help your business or association navigate the murky waters.

 Whether you have a full legislative agenda, agency ask, or have a specific issue advocacy need, the Schlueter Group has the expertise to ensure that you receive only the best representation.